grafana/k6-docs/grafana-cloud/docs/sources/cloud-scripting-extras/cloud-options.md

 ---
 title: Cloud options
-description:
+description: Cloud execution has a few extra options, including to distribute load across different regions or to change projects.
 weight: 301
 ---

 # Cloud options

-Cloud execution has a few extra options, including to distribute load across different zones, or to change projects.
+Cloud execution has a few extra options, including to distribute load across different regions or to change projects.
+These cloud options are **not required**.

+> For all available options, refer to [Options](https://k6.io/docs/using-k6/options) in the k6 OSS docs.

 ## Example